temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal schedule create: Create a new Schedule

-The `temporal schedule create` command creates a new Schedule

-Example:
+Create a new Schedule on the Frontend Service.
+A Schedule will automatically start new Workflow Executions at the times you specify.

+For example:

 ```
   temporal schedule create \
-    --schedule-id 'your-schedule-id'                          \
+    --schedule-id "YourScheduleId" \
-    --calendar '{"dayOfWeek":"Fri","hour":"3","minute":"11"}' \
+    --calendar '{"dayOfWeek":"Fri","hour":"3","minute":"30"}' \
-    --workflow-id 'your-base-workflow-id'                     \
+    --workflow-id "YourBaseWorkflowId" \
-    --task-queue 'your-task-queue'                            \
+    --task-queue "YourTaskQueue" \
-    --workflow-type 'YourWorkflowType'
+    --workflow-type "YourWorkflowType"
 ```

-Any combination of `--calendar`, `--interval`, and `--cron` is supported.
+Schedules support any combination of `--calendar`, `--interval`, and `--cron`.
-Actions will be executed at any time specified in the Schedule.

 #### Options set for schedule configuration:

 * `--calendar` (string[]) -
-  Calendar specification in JSON, e.g. `{"dayOfWeek":"Fri","hour":"17","minute":"5"}`
+  Calendar specification in JSON.
+  For example: `{"dayOfWeek":"Fri","hour":"17","minute":"5"}`.
 * `--catchup-window` (duration) -
-  Maximum allowed catch-up time if server is down
+  Maximum catch-up time for when the Service is unavailable.
 * `--cron` (string[]) -
-  Calendar spec in cron string format, e.g. `3 11 * * Fri`
+  Calendar specification in cron string format.
+  For example: `"3 11 * * Fri"`.
 * `--end-time` (timestamp) -
-  Overall schedule end time
+  Schedule end time
 * `--interval` (string[]) -
+  Interval duration.
-  Interval duration, e.g. 90m, or 90m/13m to include phase offset
+  For example, 90m, or 90m/13m to include phase offset.
 * `--jitter` (duration) -
-  Per-action jitter range
+  Per-action jitter range.
 * `--notes` (string) -
-  Initial value of notes field
+  Initial notes field value.
 * `--paused` (bool) -
-  Initial value of paused state
+  Initial value for paused state.
 * `--pause-on-failure` (bool) -
-  Pause schedule after any workflow failure
+  Pause schedule after Workflow failures.
 * `--remaining-actions` (int) -
-  Total number of actions allowed.
-Zero (default) means unlimited
+  Total allowed actions.
+  Default is zero (unlimited).
 * `--start-time` (timestamp) -
-  Overall schedule start time
+  Schedule start time.
 * `--time-zone` (string) -
-  Interpret all calendar specs in the `TZ` time zone.
-For a list of time zones, see: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
+  Interpret calendar specs with the `TZ` time zone.
+  For a list of time zones, see: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
 * `--schedule-search-attribute` (string[]) -
-  Set a Search Attribute for the schedule in `KEY=VALUE` format. `KEY` must be a string identifier (no quotes) and `VALUE` must be a JSON value.
-May be passed multiple times to set multiple Search Attributes
+  Set schedule Search Attributes using a `KEY=VALUE` format.
+  KEY must be an unquoted string identifier.
+  VALUE must be an unquoted JSON string.
+  Can be passed multiple times.
+  WEFWEF LEFT OFF HERE
 * `--schedule-memo` (string[]) -
   Set a memo for the schedule in `KEY=VALUE` format. `KEY` must be a string identifier (no quotes) and `VALUE` must be a JSON value.
 May be passed multiple times to set multiple memo values
+  Can be passed multiple times.

 #### Options